ZrrSkywalker/MonoDETR-MV/README.md

 # MonoDETR-MV

-Multi-view version of MonoDETR on nuScenes dataset
+This is the multi-view version of the paper [MonoDETR](https://arxiv.org/pdf/2203.13310.pdf) on nuScenes dataset.

+For the original monocular version, please refer to the repo [MonoDETR](https://github.com/ZrrSkywalker/MonoDETR).

 <div align="center">